robert-alfwar/markdown-cv/index.md

 ## Summary

-I am currently focused on helping companies navigate the AI transformation.
 With a strong DevOps background, I’m a generalist at heart, navigating maintainability, agility, quality, security, AI-driven development, automation, and modern engineering practices.
-My goal is to ensure that AI integration is both scalable and practical, aligning with existing systems and engineering cultures to drive real impact.
+With a DevOps mindset my goal is to ensure that AI integration is both scalable and practical, aligning with existing systems and engineering cultures to drive real impact.

 ## Experience

  `Aug 2017 - Present`
 __Founder__, *Alfwar Data*, Stockholm
+- **Independent Consultant**:
+    - As an independent consultant, Taking on multiple roles and responsibilities to meet the diverse needs of my clients.
+    - I have provided services to customers in various sectors including telecommunications, IoT, B2B, B2C, insurance companies, and education.
+    - My work has span across different domains, allowing me to leverage a wide range of skills and expertise.

 - **Backend Development**:
     - Multiple NodeJS backend developer projects, both standalone and in AWS serverless architecture, utilizing frameworks such as OpenAPI, ElasticSearch, and ExpressJS.
+    - Python programming and scripting for various automation tasks and backend services.

 - **Cloud Technologies and DevOps**:
     - Designing & implementing cloud services in AWS and Azure
-    - Managed AWS services such as Lambda, IoT, ElasticSearch, DynamoDB, and CloudFormation
+    - AWS services such as Lambda, IoT, ElasticSearch, DynamoDB
+    - Azure DevOps, IaC with terraform & Bicept for Azure, Azure Monitor, IAM
-    - Utilized tools like Jenkins, GitHub, Docker, Cloudwatch, Terraform, to improve automation and tool support for agile teams.
+    - Utilized tools like Jenkins, GitHub, Docker, Cloudwatch, Alertmanager, k6 to improve automation and tool support for agile teams.

-- **Platform Engineering**:
+- **Platform Engineering & Security**:
     - On-prem Kubernetes and platform engineering with an emphasis on SRE, monitoring, and Infrastructure as Code (IaC)
     - Managed PKI (Public Key Infrastructure) solutions
+    - Utilized surface scanning tools such as Detectify.
+    - Application security guidelines with OWASP, and DevSecOps with SAST, DAST and SCA with tools as sonarqube, pentera, dependency-check, mend, snyk, trivy.
     - Ensured compliance with ISO 27001 standards and other regulatory requirements.

 - **Quality Management and Testing**:
-    - Served as a Developer / Quality Manager focused on testing and automation frameworks on an IoT platform hosted on AWS.
+    - Served as a Quality Manager focused on testing and automation frameworks
     - Responsible for overseeing and improving development processes, ensuring compliance
     - Managed release processes, ensuring smooth and timely deployments.
-    - Developed and maintained custom test frameworks to enhance testing.
+    - Developed and maintained custom Python/NodeJS test frameworks to enhance testing.

 - **Educational Contributions**:
     - Served as an educator in programming, automation, security, agile development, CI & CD, and cloud technologies at Nackademin, focusing on imparting essential skills and knowledge to students.